phoboxhq/phobox/README.md

 # My local setup
 The following diagram shows the simplified setup of my phobox and raspberry pi.
-All devices are in the same wifi and get access of the phobox by calling the ip address of the rpi.
+All devices are in the same wifi and get access of the phobox by calling the ip address of the RPi.

 ![raspberry pi setup](https://github.com/Milchreis/phobox/raw/master/screenshots/RPi-setting.png)

 # Requirements